adhilcodes/Data-Analysis---Python/README.md

 # Tinkerweek Learning Camp

-The Material is designed for a learning camp at [TinkerHub Foundation](https://github.com/tinkerhub-org) on Data Analysis using Python
+The Material is designed for a learning camp at [TinkerHub Foundation](https://github.com/tinkerhub-org) on Data Analysis using Python.

 ## Pre-requisites